x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/mobile-device-mailbox-policies.md

 ms.author: dmaguire
 author: msdmaguire
 manager: serdars
-ms.date: 6/8/2018
+ms.date: 7/5/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 9317b3bc-44a1-4e54-bc51-4f0b194b6a55
-description: "Summary: Learn about managing mobile device mailbox policies in Exchange 2016."
+description: "Summary: Learn about managing mobile device mailbox policies in Exchange Server."
 ---

 # Mobile device mailbox policies

- **Summary**: Learn about managing mobile device mailbox policies in Exchange 2016.
+ **Summary**: Learn about managing mobile device mailbox policies in Exchange 2016 and Exchange 2019.

-In Exchange 2016, you can create mobile device mailbox policies to apply a common set of policies or security settings to a collection of users.
-After you deploy Exchange ActiveSync in your Exchange 2016 organization, you can create new mobile device mailbox policies or modify existing policies.
-When you install Exchange 2016, a default mobile device mailbox policy is created.
+In Exchange Server, you can create mobile device mailbox policies to apply a common set of policies or security settings to a collection of users.
+After you deploy Exchange ActiveSync in your Exchange Server organization, you can create new mobile device mailbox policies or modify existing policies.
+When you install Exchange Server, a default mobile device mailbox policy is created.
 All users are automatically assigned this default mobile device mailbox policy.

 > [!CAUTION]
 > The iOS fingerprint reader is not supported as a device password.
 If you enable the fingerprint reader to secure your iOS device, you will still need to create and enter a password if your mobile device mailbox policies require a password.